-- Password Change of Management Database user - Password Change of Data Record Storage Database user - Adding a new Data Record Storage Server in an existing site or a new site - After Major upgrade to 10.3, so that wallet for database user is generated and sync to various susbsystem(s) - 1.
+- Password Change of Management Database user - Password Change of Data Record Storage Database user - Adding a new Data Record Storage Server in an existing site or a new site - After installation/migration to 10.5, the wallet for database user is generated and sync to various susbsystem(s) - 1.
 Log on to management 1box as root user. - 2.
 Execute below commands cd /opt/nsp/scripts/oracle/cmd/ sh modifyPassword.sh